 By Susanne van Gendt

 Due to the PIA project (Pricing and International Offers) and the reintroduction of night trains across Europe (by Austria’s ÖBB Nightjet, while investing in new trains), it is now possible to cross the European continent with one single booking, while conveniently traveling overnight on some routes.
-These developments make it more and more easy to travel from Amsterdam to Vienna, or from Copenhagen to Paris or even London to Barcelona by train.
+These developments make it more and more easy to travel from Brussels to Vienna, or from Copenhagen to Paris or even London to Barcelona by train.
 Is traveling by train finally replacing the plane?

 Enter COVID-19… in the midst of our battle towards a more sustainable society, the Coronavirus changed everything.
 Although COVID-19 made lots of victims and we would never wish for a pandemic to break out, there may be one upside to this eerie new reality: it may forever change the way we think about travel.
 Perhaps the outbreak might even cause us to go back in time: travel locally and explore our own backyards.
 Luckily, there is one way of travel that we still can rely on for our local journey: the good old train.